Brightline West

-Brightline West is a proposed privately run high-speed rail route linking Las Vegas Valley and Rancho Cucamonga in the Greater Los Angeles area through the California high desert.
-The line will connect with existing rail at Rancho Cucamonga station of Metrolink's San Bernardino Line, a commuter rail line in Southern California.
-The project is intended to provide an alternative to air and automobile travel between Southern California and Las Vegas, a popular vacation spot.
-Construction on the route is expected to begin in 2023 pending project permits finalization from Federal Railroad Administration in March 2023, and revenue service is planned to begin in 2027.
+Brightline West is a proposed privately run high-speed rail route, under early construction, to link the Las Vegas Valley and Rancho Cucamonga in Greater Los Angeles through the California High Desert via Interstate 15.
+The line will connect with existing rail at the Rancho Cucamonga station of Metrolink's San Bernardino Line, a commuter rail line in Southern California.
+The project is intended to provide an alternative to air and automobile travel between Southern California and Las Vegas, a popular leisure destination.
+In December 2023, the United States Department of Transportation awarded Brightline West a $3 billion grant as part of the Infrastructure Investment and Jobs Act.
+Construction, initially expected to begin shortly after the grant was announced in 2023, began on April 22, 2024.
+Revenue service is planned to start by September 2029.